EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * Any help I can get from r/Godot, Discord and /agdg/.
 * Various media and stuff i took inspiration from and copied.
 * Blender and related addons, 3D software and certain models i used even in 2D art.
+* LMMS and various sound assets/samples from their site (Not yet).

 # ALSO: Feel free to give me Github and Godot related tips in general.
 I'm still a newcomer at this because of my complicated schedule, so i'm a bit behind.
 Let's hope 2023 will be a more productive year.

+# EDITING AS OF NOVEMBER 2024
+I want to finish the game as soon as possible.
+So at some point, the game is complete and I moved on to something else UNLESS there's something severe like a game breaking bug or a softlock.
+I also put effort into making tutorials explain enough of the controls.
+With a new game, I could consider stuff that was discarded here.